acgetchell/CDT-plusplus/README.md

 check and the supported build/test contract.
 Documentation validation remains available separately through `just docs-check`.
 The GitHub Actions Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs all run `just ci`; the two Ubuntu jobs also run `just build-parallel`.
+The Ubuntu compiler jobs use the pinned pkgx ccache package with a compiler-specific persistent cache.
+Sanitizer builds use Release semantics with sanitizer-provided `-O1 -g` flags, while coverage uses Release semantics with coverage-provided `-O0 -g` flags; no duplicate full-suite Debug job is needed.
 Windows continues to compile with native MSVC; the locked Python environment supplies `clang-format` only as a source formatter.
 Install the developer tools with Homebrew, use equivalent system packages, or let pkgx supply the Unix environment ephemerally; pkgx remains optional.
 For